zbeislerOSI/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 ```

-Note that if necessary, the base type's Id can also be changed to be more meaningful.
+Note that if necessary, the base type's ID can also be changed to be more meaningful.

 # SdsType API

 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section
 interact with SdsTypes.
-When working in .NET, convenient SDS Client Libraries are available.
+When working in .NET, convenient SDS client Libraries are available.
-The ISdsMetadataService interface, accessed using the `SdsService.GetMetadataService()` helper,
+The ``ISdsMetadataService`` interface, accessed using the `SdsService.GetMetadataService()` helper,
 defines the available functions.
 See [Types](#types) for general type-related information.

 ***********************